EgiChem/sfe-flow-rate/README.md

 # sfe-flow-rate
 Matlab functions to read and analyse flow-rate data from a Coriolis flow-meter.

-## `flowratesAnalysis.m` (script)
-Script to run run through all flow-rate files in the specified folders and report time and average flow-rates.

 ## `getAvgFlowrate.m` (command line function)
 Calculates the average flowrate from the SFE equipment flowrate file.